 Sometimes new beliefs, such as believing you have the right to assert boundaries, can feel unsettling despite that they lead to growth.
 You may even experience grief when you realize you lacked a belief needed at a crucial juncture in your life.
 Unfortunately, painful emotions are sometimes part of meaningful change.

 Address limbic logic.
-This is another idea from Ogden, which points out we tend to believe what our bodies tell us.
+This is another idea from Ogden, which is the tendency to believe what our bodies tell us.
 If we feel unsafe, we think we are unsafe.
 Such beliefs can be reframed by identifying what in your body, emotions, and thoughts suggest you are unsafe, although sometimes a sense of safety must be established before reflecting on experience.
-To do this, while holding awareness that there isn’t any danger (for example, by mindfully scanning your environment), use an exercise from the Window of Tolerance Guide to bring yourself back into the window of tolerance and feeling safe.
+To counter limbic logic, while holding awareness there isn’t any danger (for example, by mindfully scanning your environment), use an exercise from the Window of Tolerance Guide to bring yourself back into the window of tolerance and feeling safe.
 Verbalizing “I am safe” may also be helpful.

-If you feel you would benefit from working with beliefs developed either in early life or in response to sexual abuse, I recommend seeing a therapist trained in sensorimotor psychotherapy in your area.
+If you feel you would benefit from working with beliefs developed either in early life or in response to sexual abuse, I recommend seeing a therapist trained in sensorimotor psychotherapy.
 The Sensorimotor Psychotherapy Institute website has a page devoted to referrals.
 Psychotherapists with at least Level II training would be able to support you in this work.

 Questions to ponder: Revisit the list of healthy beliefs above.
 Do you hold some of these beliefs?
 Are there any you would like to hold about yourself?
 Are there any other beliefs you would like to develop?
 Similarly, look at the healthy beliefs about sexuality.
 Are some of these your beliefs?
 Are there any other beliefs you would like to foster about your sexuality?
 What changes do you imagine you might make in your life if you revise some of your fundamental beliefs about yourself?